kubestash/docs/docs/guides/volume-populator/pvc/index.md

 ```

+Here, the phase `Succeeded` means that the backup process has been completed successfully.

 **Verify Backup:**

 When backup session is complete, KubeStash will update the respective `Repository` to reflect the latest state of backed up data.